 Malzone quarterbacked the program’s JV team last year and is projected as a future Division I athlete in either football or baseball.
 Back in the spring, he started at third base on Brother Rice’s powerhouse diamond brigade that captured Catholic League and district titles.

-Across the sideline from the Warriors on Friday in their state championship throwdown at Ford Field will be a mighty daunting field general in his own right; Muskegon senior Jalen Smith, a dynamic dual threat that anchors the Big Red's offensive arsenal.Tweet
+Across the sideline from the Warriors in Friday's state championship will be a mighty daunting quarterback in his own right; Muskegon's Jalen Smith, a dynamic dual threat that anchors the Big Red's offensive arsenal.Tweet